 Roasting and Taste

-Because peaberries are the only seed inside of the coffee cherry, they tend to be smaller, rounder, and denser than their two-seeded counterparts.
+Because peaberries are the only seed inside the coffee cherry, they tend to be smaller, rounder, and denser than their two-seeded counterparts.
 These characteristics can affect how evenly the bean roasts, which can affect the flavor.
 Peaberry lovers and some professional coffee graders also believe that because the single peaberry bean receives all of the nutrients of the coffee cherry rather than sharing with another seed, peaberries can have more caffeine and taste sweeter than other beans as well.

 Kauai Coffee Estate Reserve Specialty Peaberry Coffees